tychenjiajun/art/README.md

 ### Integration with RawTherapee

-ART works seamlessly with RawTherapee in two ways:
+AI-PP3 works seamlessly with RawTherapee in two ways:

-1. **Automatic Processing**: By default, ART uses RawTherapee's CLI (`rawtherapee-cli`) to:
+1. **Automatic Processing**: By default, AI-PP3 uses RawTherapee's CLI (`rawtherapee-cli`) to:

    - Generate preview JPEGs for AI analysis (quality=80, subsampling=3)
    - Process final images with the AI-generated PP3 profile (quality=100)